-Direct operating expenses for Q2 2021 were \$21.6 million, or 20.1% of revenue, compared with \$17.0 million, or 24.2% of revenue, for Q2 2020.
-The \$4.6 million increase is primarily attributable to our acquisitions (TDS, MCI and Skelton), however these acquisitions - which are included in our specialized transportation segment - have lower facility-related costs in relation to our healthcare logistics segment, which results in a lower direct operating expense operating ratio in Q2 2021 as compared to Q2 2020.
+Direct operating expenses for Q3 2021 were \$21.4 million, or 20.5% of revenue, compared with \$18.0 million, or 23.7% of revenue, for Q3 2020.
+The \$3.4 million increase is primarily attributable to our acquisitions (TDS, MCI and Skelton), however these acquisitions - which are included in our specialized transportation segment - have lower facility-related costs compared to our healthcare logistics segment, which results in a lower direct operating expense operating ratio in Q3 2021 as compared to Q3 2020.
 We have incurred certain incremental costs in connection with our COVID-19 response measures, including additional cleaning activities for our facilities and equipment, expenses for personal protective equipment for our associates, and other measures impacting productivity; however, these incremental costs were mitigated through effective productivity management and other cost controls.

-During Q2 2021, we continued to qualify for the Canada Emergency Wage Subsidy ("CEWS") program in connection with our packaging operations.
+During Q3 2021, we continued to qualify for the Canada Emergency Wage Subsidy ("CEWS") program in connection with our packaging operations.
 We recognize government assistance as a reduction to payroll expense.
-A total of \$0.4 million, or 0.4% of revenue, was recognized as a reduction of direct operating expenses for Q2 2021 for assistance received from the CEWS program compared to \$0.8 million, or 1.2% of revenue in Q2 2020.
-During Q2 2021 we were able to safely ease limitations on the number of associates in our operations, permitting us to gradually restore our operating capacity to near pre-pandemic levels while remaining in compliance with public health guidelines.
-Accordingly, we currently do not expect to submit applications to receive government assistance under the CEWs program in Q3 2021.
+A total of \$0.3 million, or 0.3% of revenue, was recognized as a reduction of direct operating expenses for Q3 2021 for assistance received from the CEWS program compared to \$0.9 million, or 1.2% of revenue in Q3 2020.
+The final period for government assistance under the existing CEWS program concluded on October 23, 2021.
+It is uncertain whether we will continue to qualify for CEWS or other government assistance programs in connection with the COVID-19 pandemic for the remainder of Fiscal 2021.